dan0126/pnadc/README.md

 # PNADc
-This is an analysis about the brazilian population in terms of income, educational background, etc; by using PNADc data collected by IBGE
+An analysis about the brazilian population in terms of income, educational background, etc; comparing the year of 2016 with 2019 by using PNADc data collected by IBGE